bruk19/Crypto-Market/README.md

 - Code editor (Visual studio code, sublime text, notepad++, ...) installed on your computer;
 - To be okay with javaScript ES6
 - Knowledge of HTML and CSS.

+### Setup 🎰

+- Click the [me](https://github.com/bruk19/Crypto-Market) and you'll land on the pure repository;
+- click on the green (🟢) button with `Code` Inscription;
+- You can choose to download the project or just clone it if you are familiar with Git and Github;
+- Follow normal step once download in your computer and use it as it's yours.

 ### Install